-Looking at the big picture, Bergbauer et al. [2021] compared PISA attainment data for two million students in 59 countries over the period 2000 to 2015 together with information about the use of assessment systems in the schools.
-Based on a cross-country panel-regression exploiting changes across time within countries, but controlling for aggregate time trends and country level differences, they found that standardized testing raised attainment in PISA test scores.
+Looking at the big picture, Bergbauer et al. (2021) compared Programme for International Student Assessment (PISA) attainment data for two million students in 59 countries over the period 2000 to 2015 together with information about the use of assessment systems in the schools.
+Based on a cross-country panel regression exploiting changes across time within countries, but controlling for aggregate time trends and country-level differences, they found that standardized testing raised attainment in PISA test scores.
 Importantly, they found that the benefit of testing is seen in low-performing countries, whereas they found no evidence of a significant association between standardized testing and PISA results in countries that already do well in the PISA assessment.
-Another important finding of Bergbauer et al. [2021] is that they only found a significant positive effect from standardized testing, but no evidence of any impact of internal testing and reporting.
+Another important finding of Bergbauer et al. (2021) is that they only found a significant positive effect from standardized testing, but no evidence of any impact of internal testing and reporting.
 One threat to these conclusions is that national standardized testing might be introduced simultaneously with other policies that can explain part of the effect.
-Bergbauer et al. [2021] ruled out and control for the impact of number of alternative policies and explanations; their findings were also supported by a micro-level study focusing on an external shock to testing in Denmark [Andersen and Nielsen, 2020].
+Bergbauer et al. (2021) were able to rule out a number of alternative explanations for the observed patterns in the data; their findings were also supported by a microlevel study focusing on an external shock to testing in Denmark (Andersen & Nielsen, 2020).
 In this study, the authors investigated the subsequent performance of students who had missed sitting for a national standardized assessment in Danish schools due to an IT crash.
-They discovered that these students performed worse on tests in subsequent years, an effect that was stronger for students for disadvantaged backgrounds.
+They discovered that these students performed worse on tests in subsequent years, an effect that was stronger for students from disadvantaged backgrounds.
 One downside of these approaches is that the outcome is closely related to the treatment.
 Students may do worse in subsequent assessments because they had less practice in taking tests.
 Future research can link the absence of testing to other outcomes as well.

-It is not entirely clear how the assessments affected learning in the case of Bergbauer et al. [2021] and Andersen and Nielsen [2020].
+It is not entirely clear how the assessments affected learning in the case of Bergbauer et al. (2021) and Andersen and Nielsen (2020).
 One potential mechanism is that not completing a test means that students miss out on a chance to get (unbiased) feedback on their learning.
-In the context of Andersen and Nielsen [2020], the next assessment was three years after the IT-crash, illustrating that a missed opportunity for feedback and reacting to this feedback might mean three years of not getting the extra support needed or not making required changes to study strategies.
-To shed light on how test feedback promotes learning Beuchert et al. [2020] identified the effect of scoring just below a cutoff (e.g., scoring "Below average" instead of "Average").
-The authors found that children receiving negative feedback in mathematics do better in subsequent maths assessment compared to students who only did marginally better at the initial assessment.
+In the context of Andersen and Nielsen (2020), the next assessment was 3 years after the IT-crash, illustrating that a missed opportunity for feedback and reacting to this feedback might mean 3 years of not getting the extra support needed or not making the required changes to study strategies.
+To shed light on how test feedback promotes learning, Beuchert et al. (2020) identified the effect of scoring just below a cutoff (e.g., scoring "Below average" instead of "Average").
+The authors found that children receiving negative feedback in mathematics do better in subsequent math assessment compared to students who only did marginally better at the initial assessment.
 They also found evidence of a positive spillover to other subjects.
 These findings suggest that test feedback is used actively and affects future learning.
-This conclusion is line with earlier findings on students in higher education.
-Using variation in exam feedback in universities in the United Kingdom, Bandiera et al. [2015] found that students who received feedback on their exam results in the previous term performed better than those who did not receive this information.
-This effect was mainly driven by students with less initial information, suggesting that assessments and feedback play an important role in informing the students about the learning process.
+This conclusion is in line with earlier findings on students in higher education.
+Using variation in exam feedback in universities in the United Kingdom, Bandiera et al. (2015) found that students who received feedback on their exam results in the previous term performed better than those who did not receive this information.
+This effect was mainly driven by students with less initial information, suggesting that assessments and feedback play an important role in informing students about the learning process.